-- The relevance of the organization within equity-deserving communities; - The organization's contribution to and established presence in communities located outside major urban centres, as applicable; - The level at which the organization shows commitment to advancing opportunities for and service to equity-deserving and under-represented communities; - The significance of steps the organization has taken to pursue reconciliation, equity, diversity, inclusion, and access depending on its region, community served, size, and mandate; and - The strength of the organization's policies in upholding equity in its human resources, governance, and operational practices.
+- The relevance of the organization within equity-deserving communities; - The organization's contribution to and established presence in communities located outside major urban centres, as applicable; - The level at which the organization shows commitment to advancing opportunities for and service to equity-deserving and under-represented communities; - The organizations engagement with reconciliation, as applicable; - The significance of steps the organization has taken to pursue equity, diversity, inclusion, and access depending on its region, community served, size, and mandate; and - The strength of the organization's policies in upholding equity in its human resources, governance, and operational practices.

-SERVICE AND SECTOR CONTRIBUTION, ENGAGEMENT AND IMPACT (40%)
+ARTISTIC AND CULTURAL CONTRIBUTION, ENGAGEMENT AND IMPACT (40%)

-The assessment panel will evaluate the organization's service contribution, sector development, engagement, and impact on the arts and culture sector by considering:
+The assessment panel will evaluate the organization's overall artistic and cultural contribution, engagement, and impact by considering:

-- The relevance of the organization to the communities and membership it serves, as demonstrated through programming, membership and sectoral development, outreach, editorial, or curatorial choices; - How well the organization can identify the communities it serves; - The contribution to sector development and support of arts and cultural practices in B.C.; - The level of vigour, originality, and risks taken in the overall activities and services, in accordance with the organization's purpose; - The impact on and contribution to the development of B.C. artists, cultural practitioners, and artistic communities; - The integrity of the creative and artistic processes; including research, collaborative processes, the ethical treatment of contributors, and source/physical materials; - The level of accessibility and engagement, including but not limited to physical spaces, cultural safety, affordability, and support for diverse participants or those who experience barriers or disability; and - The effectiveness of practices that eliminate cultural appropriation and support meaningful representation, using appropriate protocols and practices.
+- The relevance of the organization to the communities it serves, as demonstrated through programming, audience development, outreach, editorial, or curatorial choices; - How well the organization can identify the communities it serves; - The contribution to the development of the art form(s) and cultural practices in B.C.; - The level of artistry, risk, originality and production values achieved in programming, in accordance with the organization's purpose; - The impact on and contribution to the development of B.C. artists, cultural practitioners, and artistic communities; - The integrity of the creative and artistic processes; including research, collaborative processes, the ethical treatment of contributors, and source/physical materials; - The level of accessibility and engagement, including but not limited to physical spaces, cultural safety, affordability, and support for diverse participants or those who experience barriers or disability; and - The effectiveness of practices that eliminate cultural appropriation and support meaningful representation, using appropriate protocols and practices.